 We benchmark SQuIRELS by refining a \gf fast calorimeter simulation of a mock detector to a full \geant-based simulation.
 We initially demonstrate how a Schr\"{o}dinger Bridge can transform a one-dimensional distribution by refining the energy sum distribution of the simulated showers, before moving to the refinement of the full 100-pixel showers.
 Our benchmark shows that SQuIRELS can significantly improve the overall quality of the showers, while still providing a significant speedup over \geant, even if run on a CPU setup.

+While a cursory comparison to ab initio surrogate modeling shows that the refinement approach exhibits no notable benefits compared to the ab initio approach on the simplified calorimeter data shown in this work, there exists a wide range of potential applications that may be able to better leverage the features of the SQuIRELS refinement.

 For now, this work serves as a proof of concept for using Schr\"{o}dinger Bridges for the purpose of 1-to-1 calorimeter simulation refinement.
 Further application to more complex data sets will likely present further computational and implementational challenges.
-We also plan to explore how refining compares to ab initio surrogate modeling in terms of precision and timing.
 Furthermore, SQuIRELS imposes no constraints on possible network architectures, making it a great candidate for the application to high-dimensional or even point cloud-based data sets in the future.